UnionInternationalCheminsdeFer/OSDM/spec/on-demand-services.md

 Case 2: Initial Offer

         Request an offer
-        Search for available services nearby before conirming the offer
+        Search for available services nearby before confirming the offer based on offerpartid

 Case 3: book the service and allocate the service later

-        search for services referes to booking
+        search for services referes to bookingpart

 payment alternatives:

-  - Fixed price of the bookin
+  - Fixed price of the booking
             - should work without changes
   - Prepaid booking and refund of unused part
-            - display of amount used and refundable part needed.
+            - display of amount used and refundable part needed. (indicatedConsumption already defined in bookingPart)
   - Post Payment
-            - display of amount used needed
+            - display of amount used needed (indicatedConsumption already defined in bookingPart)